-- 905.7 A1 Paragraphs R905.6 and R905.7 preclude a Firm from entering into certain Contingent Fee arrangements with an Assurance Client.
-Even if a Contingent Fee arrangement is not precluded when providing a non-assurance service to an Assurance Client, it might still impact the level of the self-interest threat. - 905.7 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the Contingent Fee depends. - Disclosure to intended users of the work performed by the Firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the Subject Matter Information. - 905.7 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the relevant assurance work. - Obtaining an advance written agreement with the client on the basis of remuneration.
+- 905.79 A1 Paragraphs R905.76 and R905.78 preclude a Firm from entering into certain Contingent Fee arrangements with an Assurance Client.
+Even if a Contingent Fee arrangement is not precluded when providing a non-assurance service to an Assurance Client,-a it might still impact the level of the self-interest threat-might still be created. - 905.79 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the Contingent Fee depends. - Disclosure to intended users of the work performed by the Firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the Subject Matter Information. - 905.79 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the nonassurance service review the relevant assurance work. - Obtaining an advance written agreement with the client on the basis of remuneration.